 How to Transform Bad Clients Into Dream Ones

 This ability—to take a bad client and transform them into a manageable working relationship—will be a valuable skill as you grow your business.
-That extra effort might turn a “bad” client into one of your key anchor clients (with the income that goes along with it).
+And in some cases, that extra effort might turn a “bad” client into one of your key anchor clients (with the income that goes along with it).

-But if you want to transform your client relationship, you’ll need to muster up the courage to confront your client and actually put in the work.
+But if you want to transform your client relationship, you’ll need to muster up the courage to confront your client—and actually put in the work to create lasting change.

 Might it be uncomfortable?
 Sure.
 But the reality is that it’s usually never as bad as you think it will be.
 In fact, most clients will begin to respect you more as you navigate challenging conversations and set clearer boundaries.

 Step 1: Identify the Red Flags

 Before you can change a bad client into an ideal client, you need to identify what makes them “bad.”
 Refer back to the warning signs identified earlier to pinpoint what makes them so difficult to work with.
 Pinpointing and understanding the problem will help you identify a suitable strategy to fix it.

 Step 2: Implement the Right Strategy to Transform Your Client

 1. Late Payment

 Sometimes, all the client needs is a simple reminder of when their payment is due.
-You can send these reminders at specific intervals, i.e. five days, 30 days or even 60 days.
+You can send these reminders at specific intervals, i.e., 5 days, 30 days, or even 60 days.